 Security researchers observed an attack campaign that targeted misconfigured Docker API ports with samples of Kinsing malware.

-According to Aqua Security, the campaign began when it capitalized on an unprotected Docker API port to run a Ubuntu container.
+, the campaign began when it capitalized on an unprotected Docker API port to run a Ubuntu container.

 The command used for creating the Ubuntu container included a shell script "d.sh."
 By means of its 600+ lines of code, the shell script began by disabling security measures, clearing logs and disabling other malware and cryptominer samples.
 It's then that the command killed rival malicious Docker containers before loading its Kinsing payload.